DanielW720/Five-In-a-Row-with-Minimax-AI/README.md

-# Five In a Row with Minimax AI
+# Five In a Row with Minimax AI (Uppsala University project)

 In this project I have written a program for playing Gomoku, aka.
 Five in a row, with the computer as your opponent.
 The AI opponent uses the popular Minimax algorithm in order to find the best possible move.